1876 United States presidential election in Louisiana

 The 1876 United States presidential election in Louisiana took place on November 7, 1876, as part of the 1876 United States presidential election.
 Voters chose eight representatives, or electors to the Electoral College, who voted for president and vice president.

-Louisiana voted for the Republican nominee, Rutherford B. Hayes, over the Democratic nominee, Samuel J. Tilden.
-Hayes won the state by a narrow margin of 3.30%.
+Louisiana was one of three states (along with Florida and South Carolina) in which the vote was disputed.
+On election night, the Democratic nominee, Samuel J. Tilden, led the Republican nominee, Rutherford B. Hayes, by 6,300 votes, but this was overturned by the Republican-controlled returning board, which threw out approximately 13,000 Democratic votes, along with 2,000 Republican votes, thus giving Hayes a majority.
+With the two parties sending opposing slates of electors to Washington, an Electoral Commission was formed to settle the results.
+This commission decided the three disputed states in favor of Hayes.
+Hayes won Louisiana by a narrow margin of 3.30%.

 This would be the final presidential election until Dwight D. Eisenhower won the state in 1956 where a Republican presidential candidate would win Louisiana.